getify/Functional-Light-JS/ch2.md

 ### Functions Without `function`

 So far we've been using the full canonical syntax for functions.
-But you've no doubt also heard all the buzz around the new ES6 `=>` arrow function syntax.
+But you've no doubt also heard all the buzz around the ES6 `=>` arrow function syntax.

 Compare: